K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 2. The stopped Test Job's bar turns orange.
 ![093]

-***※	Stopping of Test Job is only available for administrators and pipeline Contributors with creation and execution authority.***
+***※	Stopping of Test Job is only permitted to administrators and pipeline Contributors with creation and execution authority.***

 ###### <div id='3-2-2-4-3-5'/> 3.2.2.4.3.5.
 Test Job Log/ History
 1. Logs can be seen real time by clicking the "log/history" icon when the Test job is running.